-Despite the progress in immunization there is still a significant number of zero-dose children, high numbers of children with stunting & wasting, and unacceptably high numbers of childhood mortalities in the state.
+There a significant number of zero-dose children, high numbers of children with stunting & wasting, and unacceptably high numbers of childhood mortalities in the state.
+The state has the fourth highest number of deaths in children before their 5th birthday.